 Ongoing Advancements in the Field of Composite Materials

-Three Main Issues Concerning Surface Preparation of Composite Materials:
+Three Main Issues Concerning the Surface Preparation of Composite Materials:

 - Lack of trust in adhesive bonding

 These issues are interconnected.
 The lack of trust comes from a lack of standards and reliable methods to monitor surface quality and processes.

 Download the eBook "Predictable Adhesion in Manufacturing Through Process Verification" and learn how manufacturers across the globe have been able to gain the confidence they need to optimize and innovate surface-critical processes.